henriquemc3/titanicproject/README.md

 - State any differences in columns between training and test data: The target variable has been removed as a variable

 ## Model details
+- Columns used as inputs in the final model

+- Column(s) used as target(s) in the final model

+- Type of model: Random forest
+- Software used to implement the model: GoogleCoLab
+- Version of the modeling software

+- Hyperparameters or other settings of your model